ahrtr/gocontainer/README.md

 	// RemoveByValue removes the first occurence of the specified element from this list, if it is present.
 	// It returns false if the target value isn't present, otherwise returns true.
 	RemoveByValue(val interface{}) bool

+	// Sort sorts the element using default options below.
+It sorts the elements into ascending sequence according to their natural ordering.
+	//     reverse: false
+	//     comparator: nil
+	Sort()
+	// SortWithOptions sorts the elements in the list.
+	// Parameters:
+	//     reverse: whether sort the data in reverse ordering
+	//     c:       sort the data according to the provided comparator
+	// If reverse is true, and a comparator is also provided, then the result will be the reverse sequence as the comparator generates.
+	SortWithOptions(reverse bool, c utils.Comparator)

 	// Iterator returns an iterator over the elements in this list in proper sequence.
 	Iterator() (func() (interface{}, bool), bool)